-State Seal of Biliteracy A score of Meeting Expectations on the grade 10 Next-Gen ELA MCAS (500-530) or an overall score of 4.2 and a composite score of 3.9 on ACCESS Minimum Score of Intermediate-High on all 4 communication modes of an approved proficiency test such as ACCESS (see ACTFL Proficiency Guidelines 2012 )
+State Seal of Biliteracy with Distinction A score of Exceeding Expectations on the grade 10 Next-Gen ELA MCAS (or 501-560) Minimum Score of Advanced-Low on all 4 communication modes of an approved proficiency test such as ACCESS (see ACTFL Proficiency Guidelines 2012 ) State Seal of Biliteracy For classes 2023, 2024, and 2025, a score of Meeting Expectations on the grade 10 ELA MCAS (472-500) or an overall score of 4.2 and a composite score of 3.9 on ACCESS.
+For the class of 2026 and beyond, a score of 486 will be the minimum requirement to satisfy the English language criteria for the Seal of Biliteracy.
+Minimum Score of Intermediate-High on all 4 communication modes of an approved proficiency test such as ACCESS (see ACTFL Proficiency Guidelines 2012)